10 Best Robotics for December 2025

 Key Catalysts

-- Expansion of energy storage and solar businesses
+- Growth in energy storage and solar business segments

 Risk Factors

-- Execution risks in scaling new product lines
+- Execution risks on new product launches and manufacturing scale-up

 | Metric | Value |